-In the Developer Summary, you can see engineers’ core code metrics, a breakdown of their commit risk and work focus.
+In the Developer Summary, you can see engineers’ core code metrics, a breakdown of their commit risk, and work focus.
 If you scroll down, you will be able to view a timeline of their commits, along with the risk and work focus assigned to the commits.

-Efficiency — Is the percentage of an engineer’s contributed code that’s productive, which generally involves balancing coding output against the code’s longevity.
+Efficiency — The percentage of an engineer’s contributed code that is productive, which generally involves balancing coding output against the code’s longevity.
 Efficiency is independent of the amount of code written.
 The higher the efficiency rate, the longer that code is providing business value.
 A high churn rate reduces it.

 Commits — The amount of commits done by the developer.

 Days Active — The number of days the the developer check in code.

 Work Type — The highest types of work an engineer is focused on.

 Risk — an estimate of how likely it is a particular commit will cause problems.
 Think of this as a pattern-matching engine, where Waydev is looking for anomalies that might cause problems.
 Some of the questions we ask when looking at risk are: ‘How big is this commit?
 Are the changes tightly grouped or spread throughout the code-base?
 How serious are the edits being made — are they trivial edits or deeper, more severe changes to existing code?’